Last updated on July 6th, 2023 at 03:28 pm

 As a Qualifications Executive at MGE, I’ve talked to many dentists with which one of their main concerns is having a solid dental team that is competent and works well together.
 So, I thought I’d put together a few of my top dental teambuilding tips.

-Before I get started, I wanted to point out our free seminar, How to Build Your Dental Dream Team Seminar, which can greatly help you create the team you’ve always wanted.
-For upcoming dates and locations, click here.
-We also have our online training platform, DDS Success, which currently has over 220 lessons and over 27 hours of content to get your entire team trained in the comfort of your office!
-You can see first-hand what it looks like by scheduling a free demo.
+Before I get started, I wanted to let you know about our online team training platform, DDS Success, which currently has over 220 lessons and over 27 hours of content to get your entire team trained in the comfort of your office!
+You can see first-hand what it looks like by scheduling a free demo here.

 Alright, without further ado, here are my tips!
 Enjoy!

 As soon as you notice this happening, pull your team aside.
 Talk to them and say something like, “alright guys, I noticed we’ve had __ cancellations so far today and I can tell some of you are having a bit of difficulty.
 What’s everyone running into?
 What do you need help with?
 Let’s see if we can still make our target by the end of the day!”